Nissemanen/Tabby-code/README.md

 # Installation
 not implemented yet

-# For other who want to remake

-## scratch json formating
-in the scratch json format there are three main items, `""` not yet

 # For Others
 If you want to remake/fix/make a better one (cause im absolutly not good at coding) i will have some simple scratch code documentation. such as how json files are structured or how other stuff in scratch works.